San Gabriel River (California): Lower river

-Below the Whittier Narrows Dam the river flows south-southwest across the coastal plain roughly defining the border of Los Angeles County and Orange County.
+Below the Whittier Narrows Dam, the river flows south-southwest across the coastal plain, roughly defining the border of Los Angeles County and Orange County.
 It flows through Whittier and Pico Rivera and under the Interstate 5 to Downey, where the river becomes a concrete channel.
-It turns due south, crossing under Interstate 105 and the Metro Green Line, then crossing under SR 91 at Bellflower.
+It turns due south, crossing under Interstate 105 and the Metro C Line, then crossing under SR 91 at Bellflower.
 The San Gabriel River Bike Trail parallels the river starting at Whittier Narrows for 28 mi to the Pacific Ocean at Seal Beach.

 From Cerritos the river flows south-southeast until reaching its confluence with Coyote Creek, the largest tributary of the lower river, which drains much of northwest Orange County.
-A short distance below Coyote Creek the river bed reverts from concrete to earth.
+A short distance below Coyote Creek, the river bed reverts from concrete to earth.
 It passes under Interstate 405 and SR 22, past Leisure World and Joint Forces Training Base - Los Alamitos (Los Alamitos Army Airfield), and under the Pacific Coast Highway.
 It empties into the Pacific Ocean between Alamitos Bay and Anaheim Bay (to the south), on the boundary of Long Beach in Los Angeles County, and Seal Beach in Orange County.

 Geology

-The San Gabriel River, its canyons and floodplain are relatively young in geological terms, and owe their existence to tectonic forces along the San Andreas Fault (the boundary between the North American Plate and Pacific Plate) and its subsidiary fault and fracture zones.
+The San Gabriel River, its canyons, and its floodplain are relatively young in geological terms, and owe their existence to tectonic forces along the San Andreas Fault (the boundary between the North American Plate and Pacific Plate) and its subsidiary fault and fracture zones.
 The San Gabriel Mountains are a fault block mountain range, essentially a massive chunk of bedrock dislocated from the North American Plate and lifted up by movement along the San Andreas.
-The rock is mostly of Mesozoic origin (65–245 million years old) but the deepest layers are up to 4 billion years old.
+The rock is mostly of Mesozoic origin (65–245 million years old), but the deepest layers are up to 4 billion years old.
 However, the uplift of the present mountain range did not start until about 6 million years ago.
 The mountains are still rising as much as 2 in per year due to tectonic action along the San Andreas Fault.
 The Puente and Montebello hills are even younger, no more than 1.8 million years old.
-As the hills formed the San Gabriel River maintained its original course, cutting the water gap of the Whittier Narrows.
+As the hills formed, the San Gabriel River maintained its original course, cutting the water gap of the Whittier Narrows.

 Composed of ancient, highly fractured and unstable crystalline rock, the San Gabriel mountains are subject to tremendous amounts of erosion.
 Rapid erosion caused by heavy winter storms has created the dramatic canyons of the San Gabriel River.
 In the headwaters, streams often follow fault traces; the West Fork and part of the East Fork run along the San Gabriel Canyon Fault, which extends in a nearly straight line from east to west across the center of the San Gabriel Mountains.
-In the winter, the mountain regions are prone to landslides and destructive debris flows which has required the construction of many debris basins to protect foothill communities such as Glendora and Monrovia, but these works have not always been effective during the biggest storms.
+In the winter, the mountain regions are prone to landslides and destructive debris flows, which has required the construction of many debris basins to protect foothill communities such as Glendora and Monrovia, but these works have not always been effective during the biggest storms.